chamelopi/waas/README.md

 npm run dev
 ```

-Note: If Firefox has "resistFingerprinting" enabled, our rendering is broken :(
+Note: If Firefox has "resistFingerprinting" enabled, rendering is broken :(

 ## Building for production